 Abandoning sincerity and his hopes for success, the pop singer wrote a catchy but asinine song in a fit of spite and anger to mock the musical tastes of the listening public, featuring a melody as infectious as it was repetitive, which sounded like this: I-V-vi-IV.
 The song became a hit, captivating everyone except one critic, who called it banal and derivative.

 The pop singer hated that people would love such a derivative and banal song.
-He hated his new fans so much he had trouble falling asleep on his pillows stuffed with money and women’s panties.
-So, to prove how shallow and insipid were the musical tastes of the masses, he woke up one night and wrote a song that sounded thusly: I-IV-V.
+He hated his new fans so much that he had trouble falling asleep on his pillows stuffed with money and women’s panties.
+So, to prove how shallow and insipid the musical tastes of the masses were, he woke up one night and wrote a song that sounded thusly: I-IV-V.